Programmer-Network/Programmer-Network-Contributors/README.md

 # Contributors

-In order to become a contributor on our programmer network platform, you will need to sign our Contributor Agreement.
+In order to become a contributor on our programmer network platform, you will need to sign our [Contributor Agreement](./Contribution-Agrement.md).
 This agreement outlines the terms and conditions of your participation on the project, including your responsibilities as a contributor, the expectations for your time commitment, and the process for submitting and reviewing code.

-_Please note_ that the Contributor Agreement _can be terminated_ if you are unable to meet the commitments and expectations outlined in the agreement, or if you fail to make a sufficient effort towards the project.
+_Please note_ that the [Contributor Agreement](./Contribution-Agrement.md) _can be terminated_ if you are unable to meet the commitments and expectations outlined in the agreement, or if you fail to make a sufficient effort towards the project.
+The agreement will be signed digitally using a digital signature platform.

 Being a contributor on a programmer network platform is a rewarding and challenging experience that requires dedication, communication, and teamwork.
 As a contributor, you will have the opportunity to collaborate with a team of like-minded individuals, contribute to the growth and development of the platform, and expand your own skills and knowledge.